 Back to Top of ListAperitivo is the perfect place to complete your shopping at the Downtown Market.

-Visit Aperitivo at the Grand Rapids Downtown Market for an evening of cheese, charcuterie, and vino.
-The wine list ranges from $7-$16 for a glass, or under $52 for a bottle.
+Visit Aperitivo at the Grand Rapids Downtown Market for an evening of cheese, charcuterie, and vino – including special Flights of Flavor food & drink pairings.
+The wine list ranges from $7-$16 for a glass, or $29 and up for a bottle.
 If you can’t find what you’re looking for on the list, you can purchase a bottle from the restaurant's retail shelves for a corkage fee.

 Be sure to experience one of Aperitivo’s specialty wine nights or master class tastings.
 You can find more details on Aperitivo’s Facebook page.